nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 This approach **MUST** be used for blood pressure readings where the systolic and diastolic values were taken together.

 ## Hierarchical uncategorised data ##
-There are cases where several pieces of uncategorised data are be related to each other in a hierarchical structure.
+There are cases where several pieces of uncategorised data are related to each other in a hierarchical structure.

 For example:
 * Alcohol Consumption